Authenticating users in a computer network.

 - Click on Change to rename this computer.

 - Under the Computer Name/Domain Changes pop-up, you’ll have the option to join the workgroup of your choice.
 Ensure that all the devices you want in a particular workgroup are joined to that workgroup.
 In this case, the workgroup is named My Workgroup.
-Figure 3 shows where you can enter the name of the workgroup you want to join.
+The following image shows where you can enter the name of the workgroup you want to join.

 How do I share files and folders in a workgroup?

-Now that you’ve set up a workgroup for your small office, let’s talk about how to share files and folders among different users.
+Now that you’ve set up a workgroup for your small office, let’s talk about how to share files and folders among different users in a Windows 10 workgroup.
 Let’s assume that you want to share the My Games folder under Documents.

 Follow the steps below to share this folder: